karmaniverous/stan/stan.system.md

   - Use the configured `@` alias (e.g., `@/stan/...`) instead of deep relative paths for intra‑project imports outside the current folder.
   - Reserve relative imports for siblings or short local paths.
 - Type casts are a minor code smell.
 Before adding a cast, ask if stronger inference (types, guards, refactors) would remove the need.
-If a cast is still warranted (e.g., dynamic import boundary), add a brief inline comment explaining why it is safe.
+If a cast is a still warranted (e.g., dynamic import boundary), add a brief inline comment explaining why it is safe.
 Re‑evaluate these comments on each iteration to remove casts when feasible.